Revou-FSSE-Jun25/milestone-2-regencode/README.md

   - Flip cards to find matching pairs.
   - Objective is to clear the board with the fewest moves possible.

-### In Progress / Coming Soon
 - **Avoid the Falling Objects**
-  - Concept game where the player must dodge falling objects.
+  - The player must dodge falling objects, using WASD to move.
-  - Placeholder present in menu, implementation pending.
+  - Objective is to live as long as possible.

 ### General Features
 - Simple and intuitive navigation between games.